 - vitamin B6

 The healthiest potato is a baked potato.
-Add herbs and a dollop of Greek yogurt instead of butter and sour cream.
+Add herbs and a dollop of Greek yogurt as a nutritious topping.
 Don’t be shy about trying different varieties, especially since pigmented potatoes may give you an anti-inflammatory bang for your buck.

 - vitamin E